 The dahlias accompanied by the descriptive name, "dinner plate" are so called because they produce large flowers.
 While this term has the power to capture the buying public's imagination, it is not an official classification.
 Dahlia.org presents the official list of 18 different groups, based on flower form.
 Akita is grouped in the Novelty Fully Double class.

-"Dahlia" serves as both a botanical name and a common name (when I use it in the latter capacity, I do not capitalize it).
-The name comes from eighteenth-century botanist, Anders Dahl.
-'Akita' is the cultivar name of the plant upon which this article is based (and which is pictured in my photo, above).
+"Dahlia" serves as both a botanical name and a common name.
+The name comes from an eighteenth-century botanist, Anders Dahl.
+'Akita' is the cultivar name of the plant upon which this article is based (which is pictured above).

 Dahlia plants can be further categorized in various ways:

 - They are perennials in areas with sufficiently warm weather.

 - They are members of the aster family.